memburg/erebus/README.md

 ## How it works?

+The algorithm is very simple, basically the rows and columns of the image are flipped (randomly).
+A key is created in CSV format, and from there, the rows and/or columns that were randomly selected are flipped.
+The number of moves is decided by the user.

+It is planned to improve the algorithm in a future release.

 | ![](./docs/resources/lenna.gif)                                                                          |
 |:--------------------------------------------------------------------------------------------------------:|
 | [1] Lenna or Lena is a standard test image used in the field of image processing since 1973.
 It is a picture of the Swedish model Lena Forsén, shot by photographer Dwight Hooker, cropped from the centerfold of the November 1972 issue of Playboy magazine.
 In this example we can see what happens behind the scenes during the encryption process. |